avistocco6/pepper_shopping_assistant/README.md

 #(for example: ./main.sh 6 “10.0.10.230”)

 Seven terminal tabs should be opened when the main runs.
 If something goes wrong or a tab crashes, launch again.

+# How to use
+Pepper will listen to requests in natural language such as:
+* "Add one potato"
+* "Insert a bottle of water into my shopping list" Pepper will wait 5 seconds after having received a request.
+Wait 5 seconds OR wait for the Audio Recording Node terminal's tab to display "Trying to listen...".